 Mykola Kapitonenko, PhD, is an Associate Professor at the Institute of International Relations of Kyiv National Taras Shevchenko University.
 He’s also a Director to the Center of International Studies, an NGO, specializing at regional security studies and foreign policy of Ukraine.
 He has also been invited as a visiting professor to the University of Iowa, and was teaching at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
 His main research focus is in conflict studies and Ukrainian foreign policy.

-Alla Leukavets is a post-doctoral fellow at J. Skytte Institute of Political Studies, University of Tartu.
+Victoria Leukavets is a post-doctoral fellow at J. Skytte Institute of Political Studies, University of Tartu.
 After studying law at the Belarusian State Economics University, she pursued an MA programme in Human Rights at the University of Manchester.
 She received her second MA degree in EU international relations from the College of Europe and did a PhD in political science at the Bremen International Graduate School of Social Sciences.
 Her research interests include foreign policy of Eastern Partnership countries, Eurasian integration and electoral studies.

 Bartosz M. Rydliński holds a doctorate in political science from Cardinal Stefan Wyszynski University in Warsaw (2013).
 Rydlinski teaches at the Institute of Political Science at CSWU and works as a project manager and expert with the “Amicus Europae” Foundation of former Polish president Aleksander Kwasniewski.
 Bartosz is a member of the Younger Generation Leaders Network on Euro-Atlantic Security (YGLN) and former EASI-Hurford Next Generation Fellow at the Carnegie Endowment for International Peace.
 He was a visiting scholar at Georgetown University’s Center for Eurasian, Russian and East European Studies (CERES) during 2014.